vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 * The `ListView` widget has a builder method, much like SwiftUI's `List` struct has a view builder that is a closure.
 * The `itemCount` parameter of the `ListView` in Flutter dictates how many items need to be displayed and rendered by the `ListView`.
-* The `itemBuilder` then gets called with an index from and including 0 up to and excluding the item count, and must return a `Widget` instance per item.
+* The `itemBuilder` then gets called with an index from, and including, 0 up to, and excluding, the item count - and must return a `Widget` instance per item.

-In this example we are returning a `ListTile` per item but you could directly return a `Text` per item as well.
-The `ListTile` widget has some intrinsic properties such as a specific height and font size that might be quite helpful in building a good-looking list view but you're more than welcome to return almost any other widget that represents your data, per index.
+In this example a `ListTile` is returned for each item.
+The `ListTile` widget has some intrinsic properties like height and font-size that may be helpful in building a list.
+However, you're able to return almost any widget that represents your data, per index.

-### How do I display a grid?
+### Displaying a grid

 In SwiftUI, when constructing non-conditional grids, you would use `Grid` and `GridRow`.
 Each `GridRow` represents a list of views to be displayed in that row and the `Grid` renders all the rows together.
 Here is an example of how this can be done in SwiftUI: